nantrinh/postit_app_walkthrough/lesson_2/README.md

   - Check that the error messages show up in the view as intended.
   - Check that the post is updated successfully if all validations are satisfied.

+Screenshots of the new post partial look and edit post page:
 ![post partial](../images/post_partials_with_edit_button.png)

 ![edit post page](../images/edit_post_page.png)